 - What is Prudential RideLondon?

 Prudential RideLondon is the world’s greatest festival of cycling, with more than 100,000 cyclists expected to participate during the weekend of 28-30 July 2017.
+This will be the fifth edition of the festival.

 It combines the fun and accessible element of a free family ride in central London with the excitement of watching the world’s best professional cyclists race.
 Taking a cue from the London Marathon, amateur cyclists also participate by riding a 100-mile or 46-mile challenge on the same closed roads as the professional men, with the added incentive of raising money for good causes.
 The best action is broadcast live on TV both on BBC TV in the UK and internationally.